 Cut, kill and destroy 10 per cent of whatever you think of as being finished.
 Portfolio 20 pages long?
 Get it down to 18.
 Got 40 projects on your website?
 Make it 36.
 You have to exercise caution here, as you don't want your body of work to appear too light.
 But, generally speaking, give your portfolio one last brutal edit and it'll really sing.

-Check out the portfolio site of Shelby Hipol, the NYC designer currently at McCann NY: there's no wasted word or image here.
+Check out the portfolio site of Shelby Hipol (opens in new tab), an NYC designer: there's no wasted word or image here.
 We're guessing Hipol could easily triple the content on his portfolio.
 But he mirrors its minimal design by only including his very best projects.

 The simplest way to refresh your portfolio without adding any new work to it is this: rearrange what you've already got.
 Think of it like a film.
 Screenwriters talk about 'plot points' – the tent poles upon which they hang their story.
 You can tell a new story by simply moving around your plot points, which are your projects.